pugjs/pug/README.md

 Full documentation is at [pugjs.org](https://pugjs.org/)

- Pug is a high performance template engine heavily influenced by [Haml](http://haml.info/) and implemented with JavaScript for [Node.js](http://nodejs.org) and browsers.
+ Pug is a high-performance template engine heavily influenced by [Haml](http://haml.info/) and implemented with JavaScript for [Node.js](http://nodejs.org) and browsers.
 For bug reports, feature requests and questions, [open an issue](https://github.com/pugjs/pug/issues/new).
  For discussion join the [chat room](https://gitter.im/pugjs/pug).